-Water-quality samples were collected during the spring (May) sample event from GS-series wells as part of the 2008 BMFOU monitoring.
+Water-quality samples were collected during the spring (May) sample event from GS-series wells as part of the 2009 BMFOU monitoring.
 The poor water quality in GS-41S and GS-41D reflects their proximity to the Parrot Tailings area; concentrations of dissolved constituents are extremely high.
-Data collected in 2008 confirms upward trends in many of the dissolved constituents.
+Data collected in 2009 confirms the large increases noted in many of the dissolved constituents since 2004; however, concentrations decreased slightly in the shallow well GS-41S in 2009, but still remain well above 2003 levels.

 The concentration of several dissolved constituents continues to exceed MCLs in Well GS-44S at the north end of Clark Park.
-Cadmium concentrations continue to increase to levels above the MCL in 2005-2008 samples, after being below the MCL for the previous two years.
-Well GS-44D continues to exhibit concentrations greater than MCLs, but overall concentrations have decreased by as much as

-50 percent over the period of record and several were approaching the MCL.
-Wells GS-46S and D, northeast of Clark Park continued to exhibit good water quality in 2008 and show little or no change in trend, with the exception of uranium (GS-46S) which exceeds the MCL in the 2005-2008 sample results.
+Cadmium concentrations continue to increase to levels above the MCL in 2005-2009 samples, after being below the MCL for the previous two years.
+Well GS-44D continues to exhibit concentrations greater than MCLs, but overall concentrations have decreased by as much as 50 percent over the period of record and several were approaching the MCL.
+Wells GS-46S and D, northeast of Clark Park continued to exhibit good water quality in 2009 and show little or no change in trend, with the exception of uranium (GS-46S) which exceeds the MCL in the 2005-2009 sample results.

-Quarterly water-quality samples were collected from the BMF05 wells during 2006-2007 to begin establishing baseline conditions for these four sites.
+Quarterly water-quality samples were collected from the BMF05 wells during 2006-2007 to establish baseline conditions for these four sites.
 Semi-annual samples were collected beginning in 2008.
-Well BMF05-1 is extremely contaminated, having a pH less than 5.50 and elevated concentrations of iron, manganese, cadmium, copper and zinc.
+Well BMF05-1 is extremely contaminated, having a pH less than 5.60 and elevated concentrations of iron, manganese, cadmium, copper and zinc.
 Table 2.1.4.2 shows the mean values for the elevated constituents and the appropriate MCL or SMCL standard.